 6. Snacks

 A few familiar snacks are worth having on hand, especially if your child has allergies or specific likes and dislikes.
-Also, bring lollipops – these are brilliant for take-off and landing, as they help with ear pain caused by the change in air pressure.
+Also, bring lollipops – brilliant for take-off and landing, as they help with ear pain caused by the change in air pressure.

 7. Any feeding equipment you may need

-Think bibs, spoons, and sippy cups.
+Think bibs, spoons and sippy cups.
 Sometimes it’s the most familiar things that can be calming to a little tot when in new environments.

 8. A change of clothes

 With kids, you just never know when you might need a complete change of clothes, right?
+Go ahead and pack spare clothes for yourself just in case you're in the splash zone of a spill.

 What things should I pack for kids on holiday?

-A must for family trips is your very own first aid kit, complete with bandaids, antiseptic cream, antihistamines, pain relief (Paracetamol and Ibuprofen), motion sickness medication, and any prescribed medicine for your little ones, just in case.
+A must for family trips is your very own first aid kit, complete with bandaids, antiseptic cream, antihistamines, pain relief (paracetamol and ibuprofen), motion sickness medication and any prescribed medicine for your little ones, just in case.
 Paw Paw is another parents’ favourite go-to for minor cuts and insect bites.

 2. Clothes travel packing list for kids